thindil/nish/README.md

 #### Advanced shell's commands' history

-The shell sorts the commands' history not only by most recently used but also by most frequently used.
-Additionally, there are available a few commands to manipulate the shell's commands' history like show history or clear it.
+There are available a few commands to manipulate the shell's commands' history like show history or clear it.
 It is also possible to set the amount of commands to store in the shell's history or the shell should store also invalid commands or not.

 When there is some text entered by the user, the history search only commands which starts with the entered text.

-Additinally, the command to show the shell's history allows to select the amount of commands to show, their sorting order and criteria.
+The shell sorts the commands' history not only by most recently used but also by most frequently used.
+Additinally, the command allows to select the amount of commands to show, their sorting order and criteria.
 These settings cam be set as pernament in the shell's options or ad hoc for the one time.

 #### Advanced shell's configuration